giridhar7632/Todo-App/README.md

 ## Prerequisites

-- You should have a basic understanding of HTML, CSS, and JavaScript
+- You should have a basic understanding of HTML, CSS, and JavaScript.
+- Some concepts of ES6 feature of JavaScript.
 - You should know some fundamentals of React and React Hooks.
 - It's also a benefit to have a little bit of knowledge about Firebase.
 I recommend to complete [this]() workshop for knowledge about Firebase Realtime Database.